SamsungSAILMontreal/ForestDiffusion/README.md

-duplicate_K = 100 # lowering this value will reduce memory demand and possibly performance (memory is proportional to this value) n_jobs = -1 # number of cpus/processes used for the parallel loop (-1 means all cpus; using a small number like n_jobs=4 will reduce training speed, but reduce memory load) n_t = 50 # reducing this value will likely reduce memory demand and possibly performance (stay at n_t=50 or higher) y_label = None # using None will reduce memory demand (since using this will train n_classes times more models) max_depth = 7 # reducing the depth of trees will reduce memory demand n_estimators = 100 # reducing the number of trees will reduce memory demand
+duplicate_K = 100 # lowering this value will reduce memory demand and possibly performance (memory is proportional to this value) n_jobs = -1 # number of cpus/processes used for the parallel loop (-1 means all cpus; using a small number like n_jobs=4 will reduce training speed, but reduce memory load) n_t = 50 # reducing this value will likely reduce memory demand and possibly performance (stay at n_t=50 or higher) label_y = None # using None will reduce memory demand (since using this will train n_classes times more models) max_depth = 7 # reducing the depth of trees will reduce memory demand n_estimators = 100 # reducing the number of trees will reduce memory demand
 ```